neuralflow-ai/demo-auto/README.md

 🎉 Bot is now running!
 Press Ctrl+C to stop.
 ```

-## How It Works
+## 🔄 How It Works

-1. **Message Detection**: Bot monitors all messages in "VPCONTENT" group
-2. **Content Processing**: When a non-empty text message arrives:
-   - Extracts the message text
+1. **📱 WhatsApp Connection**: Bot connects to WhatsApp Web and saves session
+2. **👂 Message Monitoring**: Listens for new messages in the source group
-   - Sends it to Perplexity AI with a professional Urdu news script prompt
+3. **🤖 AI Processing**: Sends message content to Perplexity AI for script generation
-3. **Script Generation**: Perplexity AI generates a 9-minute Urdu news script
+4. **📝 Script Creation**: Generates professional Urdu news script
-4. **Distribution**: Bot sends the generated script to "VP researcher group"
+5. **📤 Distribution**: Sends the script to target group
+6. **🎨 Summary Generation**: Creates headline and summary for graphic designer
+7. **👨‍🎨 Designer Notification**: Sends summary to Abdullah Khan Vision Point Graphic Designer
+8. **🔍 Visual Search**: Finds related videos, articles, and images
+9. **📺 Content Sharing**: Shares visual content suggestions
-5. **Confirmation**: Reacts to the original message with ✅ emoji
+10. **✅ Confirmation**: Reacts to original message with checkmark

 ## Configuration